Tuesday, October 9, 2012

 Right?

-and if you have never staged a home before,
+Decluttering sounds so labor-intensive and menial, and if you have never staged a home before,

-what you are supposed to be decluttering.
+you are probably not quite sure what you are supposed to be decluttering.

-You aren't sure what you might need to keep
+You aren't sure what you might need to keep while your house is on the market

 (which won't be very long if you've staged it well).

-you'll need to turn your house into a home for buyers.
+You aren't sure which items you'll need to turn your house into a home for buyers.

-Yesterday, I encouraged you to set up A Staging Area
+Yesterday, I encouraged you to set up A Staging Area,

-and to acquire a storage area (if necessary)
+and to acquire a storage area (if necessary) and, if those spaces are ready,

 today's assignment will be a breeze.